aboutcode-org/univers/README.rst

    :target: https://www.python.org/downloads/release/python-380/

-**univers** was born out of the need for a mostly univeral way to store version ranges and to compare two software package versions in VulnerableCode.
+**univers** was born out of the need for a mostly universal way to store version ranges and to compare two software package versions in VulnerableCode.

 Package version ranges and version constraints are useful and essential: